wanghaoxue0/NLP_tasks/Readme.md

 Besides, I notice SciSpacy has its pre-train biobert models to be downloaded as well, which will be more useful in our context.
 But we need to download spacy.load("en_core_sci_scibert")  and train/predict with large clusters, which will be practical from my experiences.

-###5.
-Will the project be orchestrated into a publication or a report?
-The pipline we have developed is aiming for the BioModels annotation, thus it has a great match of the design of the BioModels API.
-If we want to explore the usage of this pipline in other platform, we can rewrite the code to accommodate the need.
-For the publication consideration, as there is no much theory innovation, the author prefers to publish as a report or guidance to do the automatic annotation.